 14 mins read

-Alzheimer's disease is a progressive brain disorder that affects memory, thinking, and behaviour.
-It is the most common cause of dementia, accounting for 60-70% of cases.
-The disease is characterised by the accumulation of abnormal proteins in the brain, leading to the death of brain cells and a decline in cognitive function.
+Alzheimer's disease is a progressive neurodegenerative disorder characterised by memory loss, cognitive decline, and changes in behaviour.
+According to WHO (2023), it is the most common cause of dementia, accounting for 60–70% of cases.
+The disease is characterised by the accumulation of abnormal proteins in the brain, leading to neurodegeneration and a decline in cognitive function.

 11th Nov 2024